CityScope/CS_CityScoPy/README.md

 cityscopy = Cityscopy(cityscopy_settings_path)
 ```

-- use one or more of the main methods
+- use one or more of the main methods ["blocking" methods run forever and thus occupy the entire thread]

 | Method                     | Usage                                 | Blocking? |
 | -------------------------- | ------------------------------------- | --------- |